Florida vs. Kentucky: Sportsbook promo codes, odds, spread, over/under - January 6

 - Kentucky has won eight games against the spread this season, while failing to cover four times.

-- A total of nine Wildcats games this year have hit the over.
+- Wildcats games have hit the over nine out of 12 times this year.

 Florida Futures Odds